py-urq/specification/README.md

 `pln` is alias for `println`.
 Commands `println Some text` and `pln Some text` are equivalent.

 ## Labels

-Labels is used to describe location or procedures.
+Labels describes location or procedures.

 ```
 :label